Every Night at Eight: Plot

 Due to lack of food, Susan becomes unconscious while singing and the contest is won by a blue-collar big band led by Tops Cardona (George Raft).
 They become involved with Tops after he is impressed by Susan's singing at a café run by a German named Joe Schmidt (Herman Bing).
 Tops offers them a job with his band at the radio station.
 They accept, are christened The Swanee Sisters by Tops to give them a southern flavor, and he buys them matching outfits.
 Tops and the girls soon become a nationwide hit once they land a sponsor (who happens to be their old boss, Mr. Huxley), but after a while, they grow tired of working constantly and not having any fun, and leave the band indefinitely.
-Daphne insists they attend the party (in the furs Tops bought for them), leaving Tops to fend for himself.
+Daphne insists they attend a party (in the furs Tops bought for them), leaving Tops to fend for himself.

-They accept an invitation to appear at a party held on a yacht by a Mrs. Reginald Herring-Smthye (Claudia Coleman).
+They accept an invitation to appear at a party held on a yacht by a Mrs. Reginald Herring-Smythe (Claudia Coleman).
 After meeting several unsavory rich people at the soiree, and feeling a bit sour after mixing with the "creme de la creme", they adjourn to an anteroom with a radio in it.
 Tops is on the air without them, and he tells everyone listening in that they are absent and how much he misses them, hoping they will to return to him.
 The girls soon realize they can't go on without him and return to the band.